 Cocoa Butter

 Cocoa butter comes from the cacao tree, the same place we get chocolate from.
 To obtain cocoa butter, cocoa seeds (found inside large, gourd-shaped pods that each contain 30-40 seeds) are dried, roasted, and pressed.
-Then the naturally-stabilized vegetable fat is extracted from the beans, and that is the cocoa butter.

 Is Antioxidant-Rich